Gloria-21/Living-Salamanca/README.md

  * [Sean Young](https://code-institute-room.slack.com/archives/C01DS0WAHLP/p1627063140129000?thread_ts=1627063140.129000&cid=C01DS0WAHLP) did a very interesting webinar on event listener that helped me to undestand the use of them

  ### Acknowledgements:
-* I would like to thank my fellow students in the Slack community and the tutor is there for their support
+* I would like to thank my fellow students in the Slack community and the tutor assistance for their help, without them I could not have finished the project on time.
-* Tutor support for their assistance resolving bugs
+* I would like to thank my mentor for his advice and aid in debugging technical issues
-* Also I would like to thank my mentor for his advice and aid in debugging technical issues
+* And also my partner and family for putting up with me when I am under pressure